discos/srt-single-dish-tools/README.md

 ### If you use this code

 First of all... **This code is under development!**... so, it might well be that something does not work as expected.
-For any inquiries, bug reports, or suggestions, please use the [Issues](https://github.com/matteobachetti/srt-single-dish-tools/issues) page.
+For any inquiries, bug reports, or suggestions, please use the [Issues](https://github.com/discos/srt-single-dish-tools/issues) page.

 If you used this software package to reduce data for a publication, please write in the acknowledgements something along these lines:

-    This work makes use of the SRT Single Dish Tools developed by Matteo Bachetti.
+    This work makes use of the [SRT Single Dish Tools](https://github.com/discos/srt-single-dish-tools/) .

 We will submit it to the [Astrophysics Source Code Library](www.ascl.net) soon, and update the text accordingly.

-### Known issues
-+ There is a known bug in numpy 0.14 that affects Python 2.7 builds.
-Python 2.7 users please force numpy to 0.13.